 - The Mini Nutritional Assessment Short Form is relatively quick to administer and is freely available from the developer from www.mna-elderly.com.
-It was developed specifically for use in older people and has been used in practice and research for over 25 years (Guigoz and Vellas 2021). - Another standardised tool is the interRAI Long-Term Care Facilities nutritional assessment.
+It was developed specifically for use in older people and has been used in practice and research for over 25 years (Guigoz and Vellas 2021). - A nutritional assessment is also included in the interRAI Long-Term Care Facilities assessment.